How to Charge the Anker Portable Power Stations with Solar Panels

 Can I use a Goal Zero or Jackery solar panel with Anker portable generators

-Both the Goal Zero Boulder 100 (click to view on Amazon) and Jackery SolarSaga 100 (click to view on Amazon) use the 8mm connector and outputs a voltage supported by the Anker power stations.
+Both the Goal Zero Boulder 100 (click to view on Amazon) and Jackery SolarSaga 100 (click to view on Amazon) use the 8mm connector and outputs a voltage supported by the 521, 522, and 535.

 Please leave a comment down below if you have any questions or something to add.